 Big Sky Community Storm Water Conservation Garden

-The Community Storm Water Conservation Garden models landscaping practices that improve water quality!
+The Community Storm Water Conservation Garden models landscaping practices that will improve water quality!
 Our garden, located along the west side of the entrance to Lone Peak High School, filters pollutants by collecting and slowing runoff from the parking lot and access road.
 Native plants fill the garden and require little or no irrigation water to thrive.
 We hope the garden inspires businesses and individuals in Big Sky to choose trout-friendly practices for their own landscapes.

 West Fork Restoration Project